MN ALLIANCE OF LOCAL HISTORY MUSEUMS

 Gillian Maguire, Minnesota Historical Society

-The session will be about History Day at the Freeborn County Museum where Junior and Senior students from Albert Lea High School research, lesson plan and come up with as many hands on activities from 12 topics areas to present to Freeborn County 5th graders.
+The session will be about History Program at the Freeborn County Museum where Junior and Senior students from Albert Lea High School research, lesson plan and come up with as many hands on activities from 12 topics areas to present to Freeborn County 5th graders.
 Some topic areas the students research and present to 5th graders are agriculture, music and entertainment, church, meeting places, military, log cabin, school, general store, occupations, immigration, transportation and craftsperson.
 It is a day long learning and sharing session that brings history alive!

 EXHIBIT TOOLKIT